Basque Country Travel Guide

 Basque Country © Garcia P

 France's three Basque provinces are in the southwest corner of the country, near the Spanish border, and are steeped in folklore and ancient customs.
-Unlike their Spanish counterparts, the French Basque people do not harbour radical separatist views, but they do cling proudly to their identity, unique languages and traditional way of life.
-Men can still be seen in the traditional costume of a beret and cummerbund, towns and villages all have concrete courts for the playing of the national ball-game, pelota, and bull fighting is a popular spectator sport.
+Men can still be seen in the traditional costume of a beret and cummerbund, towns and villages all have concrete courts for the playing of the national ball-game, pelota, and bullfighting is a popular spectator sport.

 Most visitors head for the Atlantic coast to the popular resort towns of Biarritz and St-Jean-de-Luz, or to explore the Basque capital, Bayonne.
-Hikers and nature lovers are drawn to the grand Pyrenees mountains to fish for fat trout, wander the trails, dunk in warm mineral pools, marvel at the glaciers, or climb challenging peaks.
+Hikers and nature lovers are drawn to the grand Pyrenees Mountains to fish for fat trout, wander the trails, dip in warm mineral pools, marvel at the glaciers or climb challenging peaks.

 In the Bigorre region, close to Basque country, is the Roman Catholic shrine at Lourdes, where the Virgin Mary is said to have appeared to a peasant girl in the mid-19th century.

 Become our Basque Country Travel Expert

 We are looking for contributors for our Basque Country travel guide.
 If you are a local, a regular traveller to Basque Country or a travel professional with time to contribute and answer occasional forum questions, please contact us.